amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Result**: You receive an access grant valid for 10 minutes.

 #### 3. Acquire and use tokens to make API calls
-To authenticate API calls, acquire and use tokens that are obtained through the authorization process.
+To authenticate API calls, acquire and use tokens obtained through the authorization process.
 Tokens are required to make authenticated API requests to Meraki resources.

 Follow these steps to acquire and use tokens:
 - Step 1: Use the received access grant to request an access token and a refresh token by sending a POST request to [https://as.meraki.com/oauth/token](https://as.meraki.com/oauth/token).